2025 Dhaka Chengdu J-7 crash: Pilot

-Flight and crash
+Accident

 The jet took off at 13:06 BST from BAF Base Bir Uttom A. K. Khandker.
-Flight Lieutenant Towkir Islam Sagar was on his first solo flight, and the aircraft malfunctioned shortly after takeoff.
-The aircraft became unresponsive and stalled, and he was unable to control the plane.
+Sagar was on his first solo flight.
+The aircraft malfunctioned shortly after takeoff; the aircraft became unresponsive and stalled, and he was unable to control the plane.
 The control tower instructed him to eject, but due to the low altitude, ejection was not a feasible option.
-According to the Inter-Services Public Relations (ISPR), he attempted to steer the aircraft toward an open area in Diabari but was unsuccessful.
+According to the public relations department of the Bangladesh Armed Forces, Inter-Services Public Relations, he attempted to steer the aircraft toward a sparsely inhabited zone.
+Communication with the control tower was lost shortly after this.
+Moments later, the aircraft crashed into the Milestone College building.
+The crash occurred at 13:12 BST (UTC+6).
+Sagar reportedly had ejected just seconds before the crash.
+He was found alive and was airlifted to the coronary care unit of Combined Military Hospital in Dhaka, where he died from his injuries.